PapazovVilian/Media-Server/README.md

 I’m using my old PC for this server.
 It is still in use as a Windows 10 machine, so the OS would have to remain this way.

-For that reason I installed VMware Workstation and installed a Proxmox server running as a VM.
+For that reason I installed VMware Workstation and inside it a Proxmox server running as a VM.
 I can access it through the web browser using this address: http://192.168.2.127:8006/.

 **Proxmox Information**:
 Proxmox is a virtualization platform that allows you to manage virtual machines and containers in one place.